yvonnapc/js-airbnb/README.md

        ```$ npm install -g bower ```<br>
        ```$ brew install watchman ```<br>
        ```$ npm install -g ember-cli ```<br>
+       ```$ ember install emberfire ```<br>
        ```$ ember s ```<br>
-5. Your browser will automatically navigate to the app at: http://localhost:4200
+3. Your browser will automatically navigate to the app at: http://localhost:4200

 ## Known Bugs

-N/A
+In the Firebase database, any rentals that are not hard-coded will be given a jumbled title in place of an id number.

 ## Support and contact details